Small Fast Multi-Use Hydrogen Fuel Cell Harbor Craft

 Project Innovation

-This project is developing a marine hydrogen fuel cell powertrain to power a passenger/patrol vessel.
-The project is optimizing the fuel cell stack operating conditions to achieve desired performance, efficiency, and lifetime through intelligent load sharing, use of energy storage, and balance of plant control.
-Hull performance is being maintained by optimizing the arrangement and integration of the fuel cell system and onboard hydrogen storage.
-A portable refueling method is being developed to enable the vessel to be fueled with hydrogen sourced from existing retail stations, avoiding the need for siting shoreside infrastructure.
-The researchers are demonstrating the completed vessel over a six-month demonstration shared between the San Francisco Bay Area and Long Beach.
+This project developed a marine hydrogen fuel cell powertrain to power a passenger/patrol vessel.
+The project optimized the fuel cell stack operating conditions to achieve desired performance, efficiency, and lifetime through intelligent load sharing, use of energy storage, and balance of plant control.
+Hull performance was maintained by optimizing the arrangement and integration of the fuel cell system and onboard hydrogen storage.
+A portable refueling method was developed to enable the vessel to be fueled with hydrogen sourced from existing retail stations, avoiding the need for siting shoreside infrastructure.
+The researchers demonstrated the completed vessel in the San Francisco Bay Area and Long Beach.

 Project Goals